 Revenues may be assigned, committed, restricted or unrestricted.
-The major unrestricted revenue sources of the General Fund, generating nearly 66.6% of its funding, includes
+The major unrestricted revenue sources of the General Fund, generating more than 50% of its funding, includes

-Sales Tax 45.8%
+► Sales Tax 36.7%

-Garbage Collection 13.9%
+► Garbage Collection 8.8%

-Franchise Fees 06.9%
+► Franchise Fees 5.3%

 Sales tax - including trade and motor vehicle sales - is crucial to the City's ability to provide basic services to its citizens.
-The FY2021 budget includes expenditures of \$118,175 for recreation, cultural and community events and \$192,025 in economic development.
+The city has increased its sales base such that as of March 31st, it has realized more than 90% of the current year's budgeted taxes.
+The FY2023 budget includes expenditures of more than \$155,000 for education, recreation, cultural and community events and \$207,465 in economic development.
 These activities provide an environment where businesses can prosper and citizens can realize a more satisfying quality of life for themselves and their families.
-Education also plays a key role in the prosperity of a municipality, and our school system realizes increases in its operating budget as the City builds its sales tax base.
+Education also plays a key role in the prosperity of a municipality, and our school system realizes increases in its operating budget as the city builds its sales tax base.
 Based on the dedicated portion of the current sales tax base, the public school system within the City's boundaries realizes approximately 67% of the City's growth.